andyzeng/apc-vision-toolbox/README.md

 ## Deep Learning FCN ROS Package

 A C++ ROS package for deep learning based object segmentation using [FCNs (Fully Convolutional Networks)](https://arxiv.org/abs/1411.4038) with [Marvin](http://marvin.is/), a lightweight GPU-only neural network framework.
 This package feeds RGB-D data forward through a pre-trained ConvNet to retrieve object segmentation results.
-The neural networks are trained offline with Marvin.
+The neural networks are trained offline with Marvin (see [FCN Training with Marvin](#fcn-training-with-marvin)).

 See `ros-packages/marvin_convnet`